akatz6/BidOps/readme.md

 DB_DATABASE=laravel
 DB_USERNAME=root
 DB_PASSWORD=
-11) In mysql create Database Laravel and sellect as database.
+11) In mysql create Database laravel and sellect as database.
 12) In terminal "php artisan migrate"
 13) In terminal "php artisan serve"
 14) Open to tab in terminal and run "vendor/bin/phpunit" to run unit tests